Mac-McFarland/Recipe-Bot/README.md

 Recipe Bot

 Recipe Bot is a web application that allows users to search for recipes based on keywords and save their favorite recipes for later use with a sign in.
+Backend is completed, frontend is now underway.
 Features

     User Authentication: Users can sign up and log in to their accounts to access personalized features.
     Recipe Search: Users can enter keywords to search for recipes matching their preferences.